His Dark Materials: Where and when is the series set?

 “Because [religious power] The Magisterium suppress knowledge and growth, it’s never been through an industrial revolution, and certainly no technological revolution.
 So it just feels slightly more stuck in a place than ours does.
 Everything in Lyra’s world speaks to us looking at a world that’s evolved more slowly.”

-Thus far we’ve got solely seen one character, Lord Boreal (pictured), exist in each the choice world – with Lyra and dæmons and armoured bears – and in our personal one, with sensible telephones and automobiles and occasional retailers.
+To this point we have now solely seen one character, Lord Boreal (pictured), exist in each the choice world – with Lyra and dæmons and armoured bears – and in our personal one, with sensible telephones and automobiles and occasional outlets.

-In Philip Pullman’s unique novels, nonetheless, journey between parallel worlds is a key a part of the story beginning in second guide The Delicate Knife, and the variations between Lyra’s world, our personal and different planes are explored in depth – and in keeping with Tranter, we will anticipate much more of that in His Darkish Supplies’ second sequence.
+In Philip Pullman’s unique novels, nonetheless, journey between parallel worlds is a key a part of the story beginning in second ebook The Delicate Knife, and the variations between Lyra’s world, our personal and different planes are explored in depth – and in accordance with Tranter, we will count on much more of that in His Darkish Supplies’ second collection.

 “In season two we go to six different worlds including our world,” Tranter instructed us.
 “And the way will we make that mix?
-And never make it appear to be immediately a type of bounce.
+And never make it appear like all of the sudden a type of bounce.

 “My intuition can be that our world must be shot with love.
 And with color and noise.
-As a result of it’s a world the place data has been allowed to be free, to good or unhealthy impact.
-And the place individuals put on their souls inside, however in consequence virtually the world is extra vibrant, and noisier for positive.
+As a result of it’s a world the place information has been allowed to be free, to good or dangerous impact.
+And the place folks put on their souls inside, however in consequence nearly the world is extra vibrant, and noisier for certain.

 “Whereas in Lyra’s world people’s souls are outside [as dæmons], but the Magisterium are constantly recoiling from that.
 And do not research this, you can’t do this, you can’t do that.
 And so it’s just got a different feel.”